Transco plc v Stockport Metropolitan BC

 is an important English tort law case, concerning the rule in Rylands v.
 Fletcher.

 Facts

 Transco plc (British Gas come commercial) had sued the council for repairs of £93,681.55 underneath one of its pipes in Brinnington.
 The ground beneath the gas pipe had washed away when the council’s water pipe leaked.

 Judgment

-The Lords held that because the quantities of water from an ordinary pipe is not dangerous or unnatural in the course of things, the council was not liable.
+The House of Lords held that because the quantities of water from an ordinary pipe is not dangerous or unnatural in the course of things, the council was not liable.
 Lord Hoffmann, however, remarked on the irony that had the pipe belonged to a ‘water undertaker’ s.209 Water Industry Act 1991 creates strict liability unless (with further irony) the loss is to a Gas Act 1986 company.